almende/eve/concepts/introduction.md

   style="margin-top: 30px;width:60%;margin-left:auto;margin-right:auto;display:block"
   title="Eve agentmodel infograph">

-The main reason for providing a separate memory service to the agents is that, in most implementations, Eve agents have a request based lifecycle.
+The main reason for providing a separate memory service to the agents is that, in most implementations, Eve agents have a request based life-cycle.
 The agent is only instantiated to handle a single incoming request and is destroyed again as soon as the request has been handled.
 Only the externally stored state is kept between requests.
 The agent identity is formed by the address of its state, not by an in-memory, running instance of some class.
 The clock-scheduler service provides requests at scheduled times, thus instantiating the agent at that time.

 <div class="Evehighlight">
 <span style="font-weight:bold">Implementation caveat</span><br>